 Equity markets around the world – including Australia – are tipping [...]

 Several of the Fairfax newspapers ran this op ed by Laurence Kotlikoff.
 The linked version is superior to the local version because of the valuable IMF hyperlinks it contains.
 The stalling of the US recovery is no news to anyone who watches international equity markets.
-The bloodbath over the last few days reflects these fears but also [...]
+The bloodbath over the last few days reflects these fears [...]

 The latest issue of Agenda in which my paper in the previous post is published contains a symposium titled: Krugman on Economics in the Light of the Crisis.
 My colleagues Don Harding and Jan Libich have a piece there called: Froth and Bubble: The Inconsistency of Paul Krugman’s Macroeconomic Analysis.
-Their summary reads: ‘ We have documented [...]
+Their summary reads: ‘ We [...]